charles-the-developer/GAM-Bidding-Only-iOS-Draft/GAM-Bidding-only-ios.md

 Before displaying the ad, the PUC or the video player may check the Prebid Cache Server to load the creative content associated with the winning bid has been cached.
 If it has, the content is fetched and rendered.

-## Tradeoffs and alternative approaches

-Another way to integrate GAM into your app is with the [GAM Auto-Rendering integation](TBD).

-(TBD: I don't recall why auto-rendering exists - asking Yuriy.)

-The main advantage of this integration approach is that it is more flexible.
-As a developer, you have greater control over how you handle Prebid bids.

-The major drawback however is that this approach requires more lines of code compared to alternatives like the rendering approach.

 ## Initialization and General Parameters

 Assuming your app is already built with GMA AdUnits, the technical implementation of the Prebid SDK into your app will involve 4 major steps: